More is Merrier: Relax the Non-Collusion Assumption in Multi-Server PIR: Preliminaries and overview

 \paragraph{Collusion} Colluding servers can collectively execute any collusion protocol to learn some nontrivial function $f(\cdot)$ of the explicit bits of the index or entry (e.g., least significant bit) or learn other servers' de-committed queries or responses.

 \paragraph{Collusion resolution} A collusion reporter provides the following as evidence: the circuit for computing function $f(\cdot)$, her inputs to $f(\cdot)$, and the output from computing $f(\cdot)$ (line 8 in \Cref{fig:solution}).
-Note that multiple inputs can be provided if functions on multiple secrets are output in an order unknown to the accuser.
-This does not change the analysis since we can deterministically verify the $(\omega+1)$ possible outputs.
-We therefore focus on describing the generic resolution routine for a single input.

 Upon receiving a report, the contract confirms the non-triviality of $f(\cdot)$ (details in \Cref{sec: notes on implementation}), then counts down an auxiliary information collection window $\Delta$.
 The accused parties who fail to provide such information to refute the evidence in time are treated as culpable.
 We discuss setting $\Delta$ in \Cref{sec: discussion}.
 The accused server(s) open the corresponding commitments and reveal inputs to $f(\cdot)$ (line 9). \textbf{CC} verifies the correct opening of commitments and compares the output of $f(\cdot)$ with the evidence (line 10).
 Note that we do not distinguish between collusion that recovers the desired entry $\D_a$ and random entry $\D_{a_r}$.

 \paragraph{Intuitions behind incentive design} The first correct collusion reporting server for a PIR run is selected as the winner.
 The payment rules are as follows: (1) fine servers submitting false reports \amt{f}; (2) distribute rewards \amt{r} to the winner; (3) penalize each server being successfully accused amount \amt{p}; (4) charge service fee \amt{s} for each query and pay a queried server that is not successful accused amount \amt{s}.
 (1) The framing fines are to discourage servers from false accusations.
 (2) Rewarding the first reporter is to encourage the servers participating in collusion to reveal its existence in infinitely repeated runs of the PIR service.
 (3) Fining the accused colluding parties is to discourage at least one party in the colluding group without a network advantage from colluding.
 (4) Collecting service fees from clients is first to stop clients from exploiting the mechanism and causing undue punishment on servers, and second to determine the length of the privacy protection period, which we discuss in more detail in \Cref{sec: exiting}.